aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 |:--------------------:|
 | [@frbrkoala](https://github.com/frbrkoala) |

-Solana nodes on AWS can be deployed in 3 different configurations: Consensus, base RPC and extended RPC with secondary indexes.
-In addition, you can choose to deploy those configurations as a single node or a highly available (HA) nodes setup.
+Solana nodes on AWS can be deployed in 2 different configurations: base RPC and extended RPC with secondary indexes.
+In addition, you can choose to deploy those configurations as a single node or a highly available (HA) nodes setup and use x86 or ARM-powered EC2 instances (powered by Graviton 4).
 See below the details on single node and HA deployment setups.

 ## Overview of Deployment Architectures for Single and HA setups